 Combining hospitality training, business management skills, real-world experience and project work, the Luxury Management and Guest Experience MSc positions students perfectly for a career in today’s evolving luxury sector.

-“During the field visits we are going to organize workshops and recruitment with the companies, visiting not just the headquarters, but mainly productive sites, museums, restaurants, 5-star hotels, in order to really practice”, Nicola said.
+“During the field visits we are going to organize workshops and recruitment with the companies, visiting not just the headquarters, but mainly productive sites, museums, restaurants, 5-star hotels, in order to really practice”, Eleonora said.

 “Placement is one of the main objectives of the program and we’re going to organize recruitment days and workshops because the internship or the capstone project will be the main entry point to the luxury world.”